Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 Below a list of initial requirements for my antenna is provided:
 1. Communication direction
 As mentioned above this antenna is intended to be a receiving antenna.
-2. Covered frequency range
+2. "Directivity"
+The antenna may be either directional or omnidirectional.
+3. Target frequency
 I wanted to receive signals in high frequency (HF) range.
 In general, the higher frequencies, the more difficult it becomes to build an antenna (?) or radio for it.
 Since in the future I plan to build my own radio receiver, I preferred not to construct an antenna for too high frequencies like UHF.
 On the other hand, with decreasing frequencies the geometric size of antenna increases (more on this in next requirements) and the antenna could not be too big.
 A compromise was high frequency range.
-I aimed at 20 MHz (TODO).
+I aimed at 28 MHz (TODO).
+4. Frequency range
+Frequency range of the antenna should be at least 1 MHz.
+If the bandwidth is narrower than that, antenna should be equipped with some tuning mechanism.
-3. Mobility
+5. Mobility
 It should be possible to easily move antenna from one place to another.
-4. Geometric size
+6. Geometric size
 I live in an apartment in a block with a balcony.
 I wanted to be able to keep antenna indoors and move it to the balcony when needed.
 Therefore size of the antenna was limited by apartment and balcony dimensions.
 The ceiling is at a height of around 3 meters and the balcony has width and height equal to TODO respectively.
-I decided that the antenna device should not be higher than 2.5 m and wider than 1.5 m when standing vertically.
+I decided that the antenna device should not be higher than 5.35 m and wider than 1.5 m when standing vertically.
 Bigger size would be probably possible to build, but storing and operating it would be problematic.
-5. Time to build
+7. Time to build
-I wanted to have a working antenna as fast as possible at price of efficiency and accuracy.
+I wanted to have a working antenna as fast as possible even at price of efficiency and accuracy.
+8. Costs
+Constructing the antenna should be as cheap as possible.
-6. Input impedance
+9. Input impedance
 The typical input impedance of antennas is 50 Ohm.
 I decided to stick to this standard.
+10. Selectivity
+I did not put any precise constraints on selectivity.
+The only demand was to be able to recognize human speech.

 Based on the above requirements I chose magnetic loop as a type of the antenna to build.
 Initially I thought about constructing a dipole antenna.
 Dipoles are far more easy to build than magloops.
 There is however one problem.
 Dipole antennas are typically at least half-wave long.
-For 20 MHz half-wave is around 7.5 meters.
+For 28 MHz half-wave is around 7.5 meters.
 That is far more than acceptable because of space limitations.
-Magnetic loop was the only type of antenna I found that did not require straight piece of wire of length less than half-wave of received signal.
+Magnetic loop was the only type of antenna I found that did not require straight piece of wire of length less than half-wave.

-1. range frequency
-2. Q factor
-Odbieranie jakichkolwiek sygnalow
-1. 50 Ohm, maximum SWR

-2. Tunability

-Antenna type
+## 1. Antenna construction

-Supported range width

-Mobility

 ## 1. Mechanical construction